-- (3) A person who keeps or carries in a vehicle any device or thing, not being part of the normal equipment of that vehicle, which is capable of detecting the presence of a radar speed meter or impeding, balking or frustrating the purpose of a radar speed meter or the mechanical or running efficiency of any police equipment or vehicle, is guilty of an offence and any person convicted of an offence under this subsection shall have the particulars of that offence endorsed on his drivers record. - (4) For the purpose of subsections (2) and (3) above, a radar speed meter includes any electronic or other speed measuring device prescribed as such by regulations made from time to time. - (5) No person shall drive any vehicle of any class other than an emergency vehicle anywhere in the Islands at a speed in excess of fifty miles per hour, irrespective of whether or not a traffic speed limit sign is displayed at the place where such vehicle is being driven. - (6) The maximum speed at which an invalid carriage, oversize truck, school vehicle or special vehicle may travel shall be fixed by the Commissioner in each case and such speed limit shall be displayed on each such vehicle in such manner as may be prescribed in regulations.
+- (3) Whoever keeps or carries in a vehicle any device or thing, not being part of the normal equipment of that vehicle, which is capable of detecting the presence of a radar speed meter or impeding, balking or frustrating the purpose of a radar speed meter or the mechanical or running efficiency of any police equipment or vehicle, is guilty of an offence and on conviction shall have the particulars of that offence endorsed on his driver's record. - (4) For the purpose of subsections (2) and (3), a radar speed meter includes any electronic or other speed measuring device prescribed as such, from time to time, by regulations. - (5) No person shall drive any vehicle of any class other than an emergency vehicle anywhere in the Islands at a speed in excess of fifty miles per hour, irrespective of whether or not a traffic speed limit sign is displayed at the place where such vehicle is being driven. - (6) The maximum speed at which an invalid carriage, oversize truck, school vehicle or special vehicle may travel shall be fixed by the Commissioner in each case and such speed limit shall be displayed on each such vehicle in such manner as may be prescribed by regulations.

-"Ticket" offences
+Ticket offences